sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-connections.rst

    Once you save the connection, it can be used for submitting the job on specific Databricks cluster.

 .. note:: Make sure to add a POSTBACK URL through which jobs running on Databricks will post back results to Sparkflows.
 Otherwise, it will use the URL specified in app.postMessageURL in the configuration.

+More details on creating these connections can be found here : `Create Databricks Connection <https://docs.sparkflows.io/en/latest/installation/connection/compute-connection/databricks.html>`_

 Setting Current Connection